1. Why is it called a College? Does it offer music degrees?

 10. The Membership description talks about National Fees plus Centre fees.
 Why is that?

 A Centre needs income to support its program of activities, such as concerts, social events, and educational sessions.
 Each Centre decides what the Centre fee should be, and they range from zero to $35 annually depending on the size and ambitions of the Centre.
 National fees support the overall work of the College.

 11. How do I change my username if my e-mail address changes?
 What about password changes?

 Changing your username takes place via National Office.
-Contact the General Manager by e-mail or phone.
+Contact the Office Administrator by e-mail or phone.
 (416-929-6400).
 Once logged in, you can change your own password by visiting Membership - Update Profile - Privacy.

 12. If I join, can I put letters after my name?

 Only if you’ve earned them!
 If you achieve a College Diploma, then you can certainly add the appropriate letters as a qualification, such as CRCCO or ARCCO.
 However, simply joining the College is not in itself a qualification.

 13. Do I have to join to take a College Examination for a Diploma?

 Yes.
 Only members in good standing can take a College Examination.
 All the details are found under Examinations.